La Familia Burrón

-La Familia Burrón (The Burron Family) is a Mexican comic created in 1948 by Gabriel Vargas.
+La Familia Burrón (The Burron Family) is a family of characters from Mexican comic books created in 1948 by Gabriel Vargas.

-During its more than 60 years of publication, it published 500,000 copies, making it one of the longest running publications in the world.
-The cartoon follows the adventures of a lower-class Mexico City family with the surname Burrón (presumably a word play on the word "burro" which literally means donkey, but is widely used in Mexico as slang for dunce) it may possibly reference the use of “albures” the art of double entendres.
-One of the main characteristics of The Burrón Family is its excessive use of slang, contractions, or invented words in almost every dialogue, creating a particular and original invented language that is unique in the world of comics.
+500,000 copies were printed during its 61 year run, making it one of the longest running publications in the world.
+The comic book series of the same name follows the adventures of a lower-class family from Mexico City with the surname Burrón (possibly a word play on "burro," meaning donkey, but is also Mexican slang for dunce, and "albur" Mexican wordplay involving double entendres).
+One of the main characteristics of The Burrón Family is their use of slang, contractions, or invented words in most dialogue.

-Origins
+History

+1940s: Development and Creation

-In the 1940s, Gabriel Vargas published a weekly comic titled Los Superlocos (Superweirdos), in which several recurrent characters were featured one at a time, in each issue.
-The comic focused on slices of life - comedy stories, often based in real life experiences of the lower classes of Mexico and described from a satirical point of view.
-Jilemón Metralla y Bomba, an old retired Mexican cacique, was one of the most popular characters in the comic; in their last years of publication, all stories were focused solely on him.
+In the 1940s, Gabriel Vargas published a weekly comic titled Los Superlocos (Superweirdos), which several recurrent characters were featured.
+The comic focused on slice of life comedy stories, often satirizing the lives of the lower classes of Mexico.
+Jilemón Metralla y Bomba, an old retired Mexican cacique, was one of the most popular characters in the comic.
 The Burrons were born as a result of a bet between Vargas and Cuban screenwriter Fernando Ferrari, who challenged Vargas to create a female comic character that could be as successful and charismatic as Jilemón.
-Vargas accepted and presented the Burrons Family in the next issue of Superlocos, with no previous announcement to the public in December 1948.
-For several months, the Burrons shared the comic with Jilemón, but after the first nine months, the family become so popular that Vargas created an independent title just for them.
-The comic book was initially titled Paquito, and the Burrons' adventures were featured under the title A dog's life, although eventually the comic title was later changed into La Familia Burrón.
+Vargas accepted and presented the Burrons Family in the next issue of Superlocos in December 1948.
+The Burrons initially shared the comic with Jilemón, but the family become so popular that Vargas created an independent title for them nine months later.
+The comic book was initially titled Paquito, and the Burrons' adventures were featured under the title A dog's life, before it was later changed to La Familia Burrón.

+1948–present: Popularity
-The comic was published for over 60 years, from 1948 until 2009, with additional reprints after that date, not just in comics, but also in newspapers.
-After Vargas's death, the comic has been continuously reprinted as paperbacks, the most notorious being the reprint from 2011-17 which collected the complete first run of the comic in 10 hardcover volumes.

-Because comics in Mexico were generally considered a low-class form of entertainment, La Familia Burrón was once cataloged as a political cartoon instead, and his author Gabriel Vargas, as a satirical cartoonist, not a comic artist.
+The comic was published from 1948 to 2009, with later comic and newspaper reprints.
+Since Vargas's death, the comic has been continued to be reprinted as paperbacks.
+Between 2011 and 2017, the complete comic collection was reprinted as 10 hardcover volumes.
+Because comics in Mexico were generally considered a low-class form of entertainment, La Familia Burrón was once cataloged as a political cartoon, and its author Gabriel Vargas as a satirical cartoonist.